 “Then will appear in heaven the sign of the Son of Man… and they will see the Son of Man coming on the clouds of heaven with power and great glory.”

-This means His appearance won’t be subtle.
-The world will see a dazzling display of heavenly glory that cannot be denied or ignored.
+This means His appearance would not be subtle.
+The world will see [a dazzling display of heavenly glory — What Is the Glory of God in the Bible?] that cannot be denied or ignored.
+Christ will not return in weakness or obscurity but in visible authority and divine majesty.

 Why the Second Coming Will Be Impossible to Miss